-If you have a poor (579 or lower) or fair (580 to 669) credit score, a secured credit card or a credit card designed for poor credit may be the only credit card options available to you.
+- If you have a poor (579 or lower) or fair (580 to 669) credit score, a secured credit card or a credit card designed for poor credit may be the only options available to you.

-If you have a good (670 to 739) credit score, you won’t necessarily qualify for a premium credit card, but you can likely qualify for some pretty strong credit card offers.
+- If you have a good (670 to 739) credit score, you won’t necessarily qualify for a premium card, but you can likely qualify for some pretty strong credit card offers.

 2. Choose the right card type

-While most credit cards function more or less the same way—you make purchases and pay them off—some credit cards have additional features tailored for different needs.
+While most credit cards function more or less the same way — you make purchases and pay them off — some have additional features tailored for different needs.

-- You’ll want to pick a credit card that can best suit your financial situation.
-While these aren’t hard and fast rules, here are a few examples of how certain credit cards can help you achieve different financial goals.
+You’ll want to pick a card that best suits your needs.
+While these aren’t hard and fast rules, here are a few examples of how certain credit cards can help you achieve different financial goals:

 - Do you want to give your credit score a boost?
-Try a credit-building credit card.
-The best cards for credit-building cards are often secured credit cards or student cards.
+Try a credit-building card.
+The best cards for credit building are often secured credit cards or student cards.

 - Want to carry a balance from time to time?
-Make sure you choose a low-interest credit card that offers a lower APR all year round.
+Be sure to choose a low-interest credit card that offers a lower APR all year round.

 - Are you in it for the rewards?
-Find a rewards credit card that can help you earn the perks you desire, whether that’s a travel credit card or one of the best cards for cash back.
+Find a rewards card that can help you earn the perks you desire, whether that’s a travel credit card or a cash back card.

 3. Identify the important cardholder benefits

 Even after you identify what type of credit card you think will work best for you, you’ll want to compare different options within that category.
-All credit card companies offer different perks to their cardholders, so it’s worth shopping around until you find some card options that work best for you.
+All card issuers offer different perks to their cardholders, so it’s worth shopping around until you find some options that work best for you.